Looking for bike friendly cities to add to your bucket list?

 So why is this one of the best cities for cyclists you’ll find anywhere?
 Well firstly it’s one of the safest locations – for both you and your bike.
 Good quality roads, low levels of accidents and theft and plenty of places to hire bikes makes this one of the most bike friendly cities in the world.

 Almost 50% of Copenhageners reach school, college or work by bike, so a cycling culture is firmly ingrained in this city’s psyche.
-The 13-kilometre Harbour Circle route is ideal for getting up close to all aspects of city life, from touristy Nyhavn to swimming areas, houseboats, spacious parks and peaceful backwaters.
+The 13-kilometer Harbor Circle route is ideal for getting up close to all aspects of city life, from touristy Nyhavn to swimming areas, houseboats, spacious parks and peaceful backwaters.

 Other cyclist-friendly features of Copenhagen include plenty of bike hire places, public spaces that include a children’s cycling-themed playground (in Fælledparken) and bridges that were built with bikes in mind.
 It’s also a great choice if a destination’s eco-friendly credentials are important to you.

-Given recent events, following the Tour de France Grand Départ route is appealing – and will also take you past many of the city’s iconic sights.
+Following the 2022 Tour de France Grand Départ route is appealing – and will also take you past many of the city’s iconic sights.
 Including Amalienborg Palace, the Marble Church, the Black Diamond library building, Maersk Tower and Tivoli Gardens.
 You can also sample cycling over Queen Louise’s Bridge for yourself.
 The latter isn’t only a popular hangout; according to Visit Copenhagen it’s also the busiest street for cycling on the entire planet.

 You can explore beyond the city too.
 Such as when following the Six Forgotten Giants bike route into the suburbs.
 And if art or wildlife are as much of a thing to you as cycling is, then you’ll love the Nordhavn art route that ends at the Nordhavstippen nature reserve.